 - Have input into the work they do

 Allowing staff easy access to simple processes is the bare minimum.
 Staff also must be able to – and encouraged to - tweak processes and provide feedback as they spot ways they could be doing things better.

 A shift towards a continuous improvement culture is easier said than done.
 It’s why those businesses that get it right, are able to maintain a significant edge over their competition.
 Short improvement sprints are a good place to start.
-But then you need a clear plan and programme in place to keep it going.
+But then you need a clear plan and program in place to keep it going.